The page has been translated by Gen AI.

 threshold8020

 Table.
-Alarm Evaluation Example - Conditional Operator, Threshold, Statistics Added
+Alarm Evaluation Example - Conditional Operators, Thresholds, Statistics Added

-If the alarm evaluation conditions are met, change the alarm status to Alert and send a notification to the recipients set in the alarm policy.
+If the alarm evaluation criteria are met, change the alarm status to Alert and send a notification to the recipients configured in the alarm policy.

 Reference

-• Only users with login history (users who have registered email or mobile phone number) can be added as alert recipients.
+• Only users with a login history (users who have registered an email or mobile phone number) can be added as alert recipients.

-• Notification reception method (E-mail or SMS) can be set by selecting the notification target as Service > Alert on the Notification Settings page.
+• The notification reception method (E-mail or SMS) can be set on the Notification Settings page by selecting the notification target as Service > Alert.

 • Users without login history cannot be designated as notification recipients.

-• Notification Settings page, if you select the notification target Service > Alert and do not set the notification reception method, you cannot receive notifications.
+• On the Notification Settings page, if you select the notification target as Service > Alarm but do not configure a notification delivery method, you will not receive notifications.

 Method for handling missing data during alarm evaluation

-Some resources may not be able to send metric data to ServiceWatch under certain conditions.
-For example, if a specific resource is inactive or does not exist, it will not be sent to ServiceWatch.
-If metrics are not collected for a certain period, the alarm state will be changed to Insufficient data by the alarm evaluation.
+Some resources may be unable to send metric data to ServiceWatch under certain conditions.
+For example, if a resource is inactive or does not exist, it will not be sent to ServiceWatch.
+If metrics are not collected for a certain period, the alert evaluation will change the alert status to Insufficient data.

-ServiceWatch provides a way to handle missing data during alarm evaluation.
-The missing data handling methods are as follows:
+ServiceWatch provides a way to handle missing data during alert evaluation.
+The methods for handling missing data are as follows:

-• Ignore: Maintain the current alarm state. (default)
+• Ignore: maintains the current alarm state. (default)

 • Missing: Treat missing data points as missing.
-If all data points within the evaluation range are missing, the alarm state switches to Insufficient data state.
+If all data points within the evaluation range are missing, the alert status changes to Insufficient data.

-• Breaching: Treat as satisfying the threshold condition for missing data points.
+• Breaching: Process missing data points as satisfying the threshold condition.

-• Not breaching: Process as normal for missing data points that do not satisfy the threshold condition.
+• Not breaching: Treat missing data points as normal when they do not satisfy the threshold condition.

 Reference

-• For alert policies created before the December 2025 release, missing data is handled with the default Ignore, and from the December 2025 release onward, you can directly choose how to handle missing data.
+• For alert policies created before the December 2025 release, missing data is handled with the default Ignore, and starting with the December 2025 release, you can directly select how to handle missing data.

-• The method for handling missing data in the alarm policy can be modified, and from the point of modification, missing data will be processed using the changed method.
+• In the alert policy, the method for handling missing data can be modified, and from the time of modification onward, missing data will be processed using the updated method.

 Alert History

-The change history for alarm status is recorded in the alarm history.
+The change history of the alarm status is recorded in the alarm history.
 The alarm history can be viewed for 30 days.

 Log